MatrixAINetwork/MATRIX_AI/README.md

 ##### Semantic Computing

-- Completed the detailed design of One-click DApp auto-generation functions
+- Completed the detailed design of One-click DApp auto-generation functions;

+- Completed the high-level analysis of functions and application scenarios as regards the Token contracts;